 Already Roger Scruton has spent a lifetime thinking on the nature, the value, and the meaning of music.
 His scholarly work on the subject has established him as the world’s preeminent philosopher of aesthetics.
 But he’s even more than that.

-TO BORROW THE PHRASE FROM TOLSTOY, all successful orchestras are alike; each struggling orchestra struggles in its own way.
-And yet, beneath their variable façades patched with business tactics and community-relevance initiatives, orchestras are besieged today by challenges that all share an underlying theme.
-In fact, that same theme defines the struggle that engages classical music itself.
+To borrow the phrase from Tolstoy, all successful orchestras are alike; each struggling orchestra struggles in its own way.
+And yet, beneath the variable surface layer composed of business tactics and community-relevance initiatives, there is an underlying theme to the struggle that all orchestras today share.
+It is the same struggle that engages classical music itself.

 Thanks to developments that have been underway not for years but centuries, persons in our time find it impossible to credit the idea of intrinsic goods.
 Things may be good for something, this we readily see, but we become at best uncomfortable and at worst incredulous that anything should be good in itself.
 If this is correct, then orchestras are in a dire condition indeed.

 Why does today’s Western art music strive so conspicuously for cultural relevance?
 Why are many of our university music faculties more concerned with cultural theory than with applied music?
 Why have we lost confidence in historical and applied models of musicology, and moreover in the tonal tradition that forms the basis of the greatest musical heritage known to mankind?